mitchcurtis/slate/doc/user-interface.md

 1. Displays auto swatch colours if enabled (**Settings > Enable auto swatch (experimental)**).
 2. Displays custom swatch colours.
-3. Creates a new custom swatch.
+3. Creates a new custom swatch from the current colour.
 4. Toggles the visibility of the panel.